 The 1910 Ipswich map shows the house at 21 Spring Street in Ipswich as the summer home of MIT/Harvard professor George Fillmore Swain (1857-1931).
 The Ipswich Historical Commission database shows the date of construction as 1893-1910.
 The 1893 Ipswich Birdseye map shows a house that might be the wood frame section (assumed to be older).

-In 1894-1895, 435 Marlborough in Boston was the home of George Fillmore Swain and his wife, Katharine Kendrick (Wheeler) Swain.
+In 1894-1895, the house at 435 Marlborough in Boston was the home of George Fillmore Swain and his wife, Katharine Kendrick (Wheeler) Swain.
 Katharine Swain died in December of 1901.
 George Swain married again, in January of 1904, to Mary Hayden Lord, the daughter of William Safford Lord of Salem.

 The 1940 census shows Benjamin Perley Poore Moseley, 58 years old living on Spring Street with his wife, Elizabeth Whitwell Thomas Moseley, 4 sons, and daughter, and several servants.
 The 1967 Salem Deeds shows the owner of this house as Elizabeth Moseley.
 The present owner is the Ipswich Greek Orthodox priest.